mikeybkats/crafting-interpreters/README.md

-# Crafting Interpreters in Rust
+# Crafting Interpreters

+## Part One: The tree walk interpreter in Rust

+JLox becomes Rust Lox.
 Learning Rust by way of Robert Nystrom's Crafting Interpreter's.

-So far this repo just covers the first half of the book - the JLox (Java Lox) interpreter.
+The rust_lox directory covers the first half of the book - the JLox (Java Lox) interpreter.

-## running the REPL:
+### running the REPL:

-`cargo run`
+From the rust_lox directory: `cargo run`

-## Running the REPL in multiline mode:
+### Running the REPL in multiline mode:

-`cargo run -- --multiline`
+From the rust_lox directory: `cargo run -- --multiline`

 Typing the word `RUN` followed by `Enter` will submit the code.

+## Part Two: The bytcode interpreter

+After building the tree walk interpreter in Rust, I decided to change gears and complete the rest of the story using C. Rust is a fascinating language, one I will definately use in the future.
+But for now, in an effort to simply 'complete' the book, the `c_lox` directory will follow along with the \_Crafting Interpreters\* book (including challenges).